5 Awesome Apps That Advocate NativeScript Development

 NativeScript live examples

 This is a dating app for iOS and Android.
 It lets users find matches that share their interests and get in touch.
-A chat and location-based search is available.
+A chat and location-based search are available.

 #2.
 BitPoints Wallet